aechchiki/SIB_LongReadsWorkshop_Bern16/practicals.md

 -->

 <!--
-I commented out the Miniasm assembly for MinIOn since it is done for pacbio below
+I commented out the Miniasm assembly for MinION since it is done for pacbio below

 #### Bonus: Miniasm
 ![To do](img/wrench-and-hammer.png) You first need to compute the overlaps of reads using `minimap`.
 As recommended in the [documentation](https://github.com/lh3/miniasm), put the following command and parameters in your submission script: